-Then in 1989, Project WET's Executive Director was invited by Montana State University (with funding from the U.S. Department of the Interior, Bureau of Reclamation) to duplicate the original North Dakota program in Montana, Idaho, and later Arizona.
-The success of this pilot multi-state initiative led to a decision to develop a national Project WET program.
+In 1989, Project WET's Executive Director Dennis Nelson, was invited by Montana State University (with funding from the U.S. Department of the Interior, Bureau of Reclamation) to duplicate the original North Dakota program in Montana, Idaho, and later Arizona.
+The success of this pilot, multi-state initiative led to a decision to develop a national Project WET program.

 In 1990, the Council for Environmental Education, (formerly the Western Regional Environmental Education Council) became an official co-sponsor, in partnership with Project WET’s The Watercourse

 In 1995, Minnesota Project WET was established.
 The partnership was between Project WET U.S.A. and the Minnesota Department of Natural Resources (MN DNR)-Division of Waters.
 Peder Otterson was the inaugural Minnesota Project WET Program Coordinator.
 The first Project WET workshop was held in Morris, Minnesota-April 1995.
 Since the beginning, the program has grown under exceptional leadership continuing with Kristina Smitten, April Rust and currently Janine Kohn since 2013.